JSensebe/jsensebe.github.io/projects/jillian-michaels.md

 - incomplete
 - inconsistent
 - missing examples for advanced use cases
-- unclear about depth‑map behavior
+- unclear about skeletal tracking limitations
 - insufficient for exercises outside skeletal tracking’s capabilities

 Much of the project required experimentation, testing edge cases, and building systems that went beyond what the SDK officially supported.